Jones leads Penn State over Wagner 91-64

 Jones sank a pair of free throws with 10 seconds left to put Penn State up 37-30 at halftime.

-The Nittany Lions, who forced eight turnovers in the first half and 17 for the game, got three in the first two minutes of the second half that helped pushed their lead to 43-30.
+The Nittany Lions, who forced eight turnovers in the first half, got three in the first two minutes of the second that helped push their lead to 43-30.
 They led by as many as 30 in the second half.

+“We have so many athletes and we feel like it’s going to be really hard for teams to keep up with us,” Brockington said.
+“We feel like we can run a lot of teams out of the gym.”

-The Seahawks didn’t score their first points in the second until Ja’mier Fletcher made a free throw 3:19 in.
+The Seahawks, playing shorthanded with only eight players available, didn’t score their first points in the second until Ja’mier Fletcher made a free throw 3:19 in.
 They didn’t get their first field goal until Morales hit a jumper that made it 50-33 with 14:39 left.

+“Those first four minutes in the second half, I saw body language and I knew guys didn’t have anything left in the tank,” Wagner coach Bashir Mason said.

 BIG PICTURE